-We start with Dilara Ayidin-Corbett, a recent Goldsmith graduate specialising in Irish folk music and Indian classical music.
-Dilara is also a member of Goldsmiths Vocal Ensemble led by Eska Mtungwazi.
+We start with Dilara Ayidin-Corbett, a Goldsmith graduate and recently accepted onto the Leadership course at Guildhall, specialising in Irish folk music and Indian classical music.
+Dilara is also a member of Goldsmiths Vocal Ensemble led by Eska Mtungwazi

 How would you describe your voice?